 Today's young professionals are digital natives who are accustomed to purpose-focused communication via text, email, or instant messaging.
 These modes of communication create slim opportunities for casual conversation to get to know someone new.
 They also don't allow young professionals to learn how to pick up on subtle social cues such as body language.
-As Gen Z (anyone born between 1997 - 2012) enters the workforce, informal conversation in the hallway or before the start of a meeting are not developed skills.
+As Gen Z (anyone born between 1997 - 2012) enters the workforce, informal conversation in the hallway or before the start of a meeting is not a developed skill.